 More generally, we should all get to work on our memory banks enhancing the positive ones and lessening the negative ones.
 Put the good ones into first-person narratives and the bad ones into the third person, and you should be well on the way to having a happier brain.

 Many clients I’ve worked with over the years who suffer from stage fright report an initial incident that caused the fear to crystallize or get worse.
-Often it’s a moment in the middle school years where they had to give a speech to the class and something went wrong.
+Often it’s a moment in the middle school years when they had to give a speech to the class and something went wrong.
 The students laughed, or the teacher spoke harshly, and the rest is a traumatic memory.

 Now, perhaps, they have a way to ease that fear.
 Tell the story as you recall it, but in the third person, as if it happened to someone else, and watch the memories fade, the trauma heal, and the stage fright dissipate.